Mobile phones: a help or hindrance?

 Clouded thinking: keep a clear mind by sticking to a job

-True, but have you not noticed that after a day of constantly trying to re-orientate your thoughts you often feel a bit jaded?
-Your mind a bit cluttered?
+Have you not noticed that after a day of constantly trying to re-orientate your thoughts you often feel a bit jaded – your mind a bit cluttered?

 Mobile phones at work isn’t the only problem

 This is not an attack on the mobile phone, they are an incredibly powerful, technological innovation and do make our lives easier.
 Instead, this is more of a reflection on our usage and consumption.